jeap-admin-ch/jeap-spring-boot-starters/README.md

    Link: [https://https://github.com/spring-projects](https://github.com/spring-projects)
    License: Apache 2.0
    Included Code: jEAP is based on the Spring Framework and Spring Boot.
-Small code snippets from the Spring Framework are included in this project, i.e. int the Spring Config server integration starter.
+Small code snippets from the Spring Framework are included in this project, namely in the jeap-spring-boot-config-starter.
    Changes: Minor modifications to fit project requirements.
 2. **[Spring Cloud AWS]**
    Repository: [https://github.com/awspring/spring-cloud-aws](https://github.com/awspring/spring-cloud-aws)
    License: Apache 2.0
-   Included Code: The AppConfig and Secrets Manager integration is loosely based on Spring Cloud AWS code.
+   Included Code: The AppConfig and Secrets Manager integrations are partially based on Spring Cloud AWS code.

 ## License